Shanulu/ShanuluLootFilter/README.md

 - Filtered Identified items by affix.
 - Fixed a unique flask issue.
 - Updated the Table of Contents.
-- Updated the Tiers (Thanks again to Neversink)
+- Updated the Unique Tiers (Thanks again to Neversink)
+- Changed RGB Coloration slightly on Rares.
+(Darker Currency Gray)

 December 7th: